slevin/talks/oopwtf/slides.md

 ---

-so without refactoring, the kind of oop that leverages duality of syntax is too hard and without tests refactoring is too hard

----

 testing is about using the same code in two different places once in the context of a test another in the context of the app

 it encourages finding seams that enable change

 ---

 performance